 - If the US Nanny Institute does not accept the student or the student does not start any classes and cancels within (3) business days after making payment, then 100% of fees and tuition (less the $50 non-refundable enrollment fee) will be refunded.

-- Cancellation after enrollment through 25% of the program as determined by courses completed and/or time allocated will result in a Pro Rata refund.
-The refund is computed on the number of hours completed to the total program hours and/or the number of days since enrollment to the total number of days allocated to complete the program.
+- Cancellation after enrollment through 25% of the program will result in a Pro Rata refund.
+Program completion is computed on the number of clock hours of courses completed to the total program clocks hours or the number of days since enrollment to the total number of days allocated to complete the program, whichever is greater.

 - Canceling after completing more than 25% of the program (courses and/or time allocated) will result in no refund.